Kouenteen/seafile-ansible-ocr/README.md

 The deployment is using Ansible's modules as possible.
 For some tasks, I didn't find a way other than using the module "raw" to send "dirty" SSH commands.

 ## How to use
-There are some prerequisites in order to use it.
+There are some important prerequisites before using it.

 1. The "nodemanager" here is a PopOS 21.04 (Ubuntu-based), with two deployment nodes which are running on Debian 10 codename Buster : "seafile1" & "seafile2".
 2. On the nodemanager, you will need "SSH", "sshpass", "python3-virtualenv" packages.
 I also created a user "user-ansible" on it for all ansible-related activities.
 On the deployment nodes, add the "sudo" package.